 If you would rather belong to a club than just doing you own thing then this is the site for you.
 Contact details of over 30 Rambling Clubs are given and even more useful are profiles of the club so that you can match your requirements and abilities with a suitable club.

 There are enough possibilities in Northern Ireland to satisfy most of us, but if you venture to the sourh of Dublin there are many kilometres of wonderfully unspoilt mountain trails.

-Printed copies can be obtained from Alan or Bill.
+Printed copies can be obtained from Alan.

 Alternatively a copy can be downloaded to see or print.